Buildstarted/buildstarted.com/_posts/2010-09-07-razor-parser-engine-for-the-razor-syntax-highlighter.md

 title: Razor parser engine for the razor syntax highlighter
 ---

-<p>Here's my Razor Parser class that I use in my <a href='/razor-syntax-highlighter'>Razor Syntax Highlighter</a>.
-I'm going to post later about how I integrate this into Visual Studio using the <a href='http://www.microsoft.com/downloads/details.aspx?FamilyID=47305cf4-2bea-43c0-91cd-1b853602dcc5&displaylang=en' target='&#95;new'>Visual Studio SDK</a>.</p>
+Here's my Razor Parser class that I use in my <a href='/razor-syntax-highlighter'>Razor Syntax Highlighter</a>.
+I'm going to post later about how I integrate this into Visual Studio using the <a href='http://www.microsoft.com/downloads/details.aspx?FamilyID=47305cf4-2bea-43c0-91cd-1b853602dcc5&displaylang=en' target='&#95;new'>Visual Studio SDK</a>.

 <pre><code>    public IList<Token> Parse(ITextBuffer buffer) {
         List<Token> tokens = new List<Token>();